dss-extensions/dss-extensions/python_apis.md

 The following table shows how most (but not all) of the functions and properties are mapped.
 If the cell contains `()`, it means the field is exposed by a Python function, otherwise, it is a Python property.
 Each cell links to the relevant documentation page.

 As a complement, we added the "API extension" column.
-If a check mark is present ("<span style="color:#009900">✓</span>"), that means the function/property is only available in the DSS Extensions implementation amd users should beware if cross-compatibility with the official EPRI version is required.
+If a check mark is present ("<span style="color:#009900">✓</span>"), that means the function/property is only available in the DSS-Extensions implementation amd users should beware if cross-compatibility with the official EPRI version is required.
 If no check mark is present, the COM implementation includes the function or property.
-That is, it there is no check mark for a row, users can replace "DSS Python" with "COM implementation" as the API is the same for those cases.
+That is, it there is no check mark for a row, users can replace "DSS-Python" with "COM implementation" as the API is the same for those cases.

 We hope this table can elucidate some common doubts.

 **Note:** As of OpenDSS v9.6.1.1, the `Storages` API is implemented, but it's not exposed for the user (in `dss.ActiveCircuit.Storages`), so it's marked as an extension below.

-<table><thead><tr><th>API extension</th><th>DSS Python</th><th>OpenDSSDirect.py</th></tr></thead>
+<table><thead><tr><th>API extension</th><th>DSS-Python</th><th>OpenDSSDirect.py</th></tr></thead>
 <!--MAPPING_TABLE.BEGIN-->
 <tbody>
 <tr><td></td><td><a href="https://dss-extensions.org/dss_python/dss.html#dss.IBus.IBus.AllPCEatBus">dss.ActiveCircuit.ActiveBus.AllPCEatBus</a></td><td><a href="https://dss-extensions.org/OpenDSSDirect.py/opendssdirect.html#opendssdirect.Bus.AllPCEatBus">dss.Bus.AllPCEatBus()</a></td></tr>